English adverbs list

 Common adverbs list

-Adverbs of frequency help us express how often an event happens.
+• Adverbs of frequency describe how often an action or event happens.
+Common examples of these adverbs are alwaysoften, rarely, etc.

 • Always